Rodolfo Castro Player Props: Pirates vs. Rockies

 Rockies Pitching Rankings

-- The Rockies have the 23rd-ranked team ERA among all MLB pitching staffs (5.06).
+- The Rockies' 5.30 team ERA ranks 26th across all MLB pitching staffs.

-- Freeland makes the start for the Rockies, his fourth of the season.
-He is 2-0 with a .96 ERA and 11 strikeouts in 18 2/3 innings pitched.
+- The Rockies are sending Urena (0-2) out to make his fourth start of the season.
+He is 0-2 with a 9.90 ERA and seven strikeouts through 10 2/3 innings pitched.

-- In his most recent outing on Wednesday against the St. Louis Cardinals, the left-hander threw six innings, giving up two earned runs while surrendering six hits.
+- The right-hander's most recent appearance was on Wednesday against the St. Louis Cardinals, when he went five innings, surrendering three earned runs while giving up five hits.

+- In three games this season, the 31-year-old has put up a 9.90 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .370 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.